mli9502/ProjectDb/ProjectProposal.md

   1. The corresponding `Log` will be updated to reflect this operation.
   2. `<key>` and `<value>` will be inserted into `MemTable`.
   3. If `MemTable` reaches a pre-defined size:
     a.
-Start an asyc job will be started to flush the `MemTable` to `SSTable` on disk.
+Start an async job will be started to flush the `MemTable` to `SSTable` on disk.
 When flush is done:
       1. An `SSTableIndex` corresponding to the `SSTable` will be created.
       2. The corresponding `MemTable` is removed from the queue of `MemTable`s.
       3. The `Log` corresponding to this `MemTable` is removed from disk.
     b.
 A new `MemTable` will be insert into the queue to hold the incoming `set`.

 - `get(<key>)`
-  1.
+  1. Check `MemTable`s in the queue to see if `<key>` exists.
+Return if it does.
+  2. Check `SSTableIndex` from latest to oldest, if `<key>` falls in the range of two entries from an `SSTableIndex`:
+    a.
+Load the block between these two entries from the corresponding `SSTable`.
+    b.
+Go through all the entries from the block to see if `<key>` exists.

+- `delete(<key>)`
+  1. Insert a `tombstone` entry into `MemTable` to represent that this key is marked for removal.

+- Async job to preform merging of `SSTable`s on disk to consolidate duplicate entries and removed entries
+  1. An async job will be started to merge the `SSTable`s on disk when the number of tables reaches a certain size.
+When merging of the tables are done:
+    a.
+Build index for the newly created `SSTable`.
+    b.
+Remove all the `SSTableIndex`s that corresponds to the removed `SSTables`.

 ## How would you like to start